Retro style: Film, music, fashion, and television

 Foreshadowed by the Mothers of Invention album Cruising with Ruben & the Jets in 1968 and the parody group Sha Na Na in 1969, the 1970s and 1980s brought about a 1950s–early 1960s revival, with films and television shows such as American Graffiti, M*A*S*H, Grease, Happy Days, and Peggy Sue Got Married, set in this time period.

 Retro gaming

 Retro gaming is a pastime which is becoming increasingly popular where individuals play video games on vintage computers or a classic game consoles.
 What constitutes a vintage or retro machine is sometimes open to debate, but typically, most retro gamers are interested in Commodore 64, Amiga 500, Atari 2600, Famicom/NES, Mega Drive/Sega Genesis, PlayStation, Nintendo 64, Dreamcast, Super Famicom/Super NES, and classic Game Boy games and consoles.
 Emulation often plays a part in retro gaming if the original hardware is unavailable.

+Online aesthetic

+On Roblox, some users have shown an affinity for a particular 'early Roblox' or 'retro' aesthetic for games and avatar clothing.
+The style features memorabilia from notable classic games and characters, primarily from the platform's late 2000s era, which are considered iconic within the community.